yaozhong/deepIntraSV/README.md

 DeepIntraSV is a U-net based model used for detecting SVs inside of a bin with base-pair read-depth (RD) inforamtion.
 More details can be found in https://doi.org/10.1101/503649

-RDBKE branch added the module of enahncing read-depth SV caller (e.g., CNVnator).
+RDBKE branch added the module of enahncing a general read-depth SV caller (e.g., CNVnator).

 ## Docker enviroment
 We provide a docker image for running this code